Lerold/CTF_SF25_LEDs/README.md

   }'
 ```

-## LED Behavior
+## LED Behaviour

-Each LED operates independently and displays different patterns based on its state:
+Each satellite's LEDs operate together and display different patterns based on the satellite's state:

 - Normal State (Not Solved, Not Transmitting):
-  - Solid Green
+  - Solid Red
+  - This is the default state for unsolved challenges

 - Transmitting State (Not Solved, Transmitting):
-  - Alternating Green and Blue (0.5s each)
+  - Alternating Red and Blue (0.5s each)
+  - Indicates active transmission window for an unsolved challenge

 - Solved State (Solved, Not Transmitting):
-  - Solid Red
+  - Solid Green
+  - Indicates a successfully solved challenge

 - Solved and Transmitting State (Solved, Transmitting):
-  - Alternating Red and Blue (0.5s each)
+  - Alternating Green and Blue (0.5s each)
+  - Indicates active transmission window for a solved challenge

 ## Health Check